stack-of-tasks/pinocchio/doc/d-practical-exercises/1-directgeom.md

 - The size of the robot configuration is given by `nq`.
 - The dimension of its tangent space (velocity) is `nv`.
 - The index of a joint in the tree can be accessed from its name by index (see above).
-- The classical algorithms are also binded: com, Jcom, mass, biais, joint gravity, position and velocity of each joint.
+- The classical algorithms are also binded: com, Jcom, mass, bias, joint gravity, position and velocity of each joint.

 ```py
 q = zero(robot.nq)